Thinking about retiring your current wheels? If so, it might be wise to skip a brand-new model and instead purchase a new-to-you vehicle.

-1. Reviews and ratings
+1. Check reviews and ratings

 First, simply do a search of “most complained about cars.”
 You’ll find an impressive amount of information from a variety of authoritative sources.

 You may also want to search “complaints” and the make, model and year of a vehicle you’re considering.
 Forums can be very helpful.
-A co-worker of mine could have learned that the vehicle model and year she was buying was plagued by bad solders that caused serious problems with the vehicle.

 - J.D.
 Power ratings and reviews of used cars.